 Thai massage works with the muscles, bones, and joints, improving circulation and increasing ﬂexibility and range of motion.
 It reduces the effects of tension by lowering the heart rate, relieving muscle tightness, slowing the breath and initiating the relaxation response which calms both body and mind.

 Thai massage is said to open up energy channels called sen, similar to those in acupuncture.
-When sen are blocked, you may experience fatigue, pain, or even disease.
+When sen is blocked, you may experience fatigue, pain, or even disease.

-Thai massage helps increase awareness of your body, which often results in easier movement, improved posture, and even injury prevention.
+Thai massage helps increase awareness of your body, often resulting in easier movement, improved posture, and even injury prevention.

 Because it can release muscles deep in the body, it is often effective in reducing neck and shoulder pain, headaches, and low back pain.
 It is used to support athletes preparing for and recovering from sporting events and help patients recover faster from surgery.
 Recipients have reported reduced discomfort from arthritis, menstrual cramps, insomnia, digestive difficulties, chronic fatigue syndrome, and ﬁbromyalgia.
 Beneﬁts tend to multiply with regular treatments.

 What is a session like?

 For Thai massage, you will be gently moved or rocked into various positions, so wear ﬂexible, comfortable clothing.
 Thai massage is generally performed on a ﬂoormat, although you may receive it on a table.
 Bolsters or blankets may be used to support you in areas of less ﬂexibility.
 Though Thai massage does not require the use of oils or lotions, it may be combined with other types of massage where oil is used.